pdavis322/pdavis8-psoga-CV/part4report.md

 ## Part C: Instructions

-In order to run our code, clone the repository, and enter the following commands:
+In order to run our code, clone the repository and enter the following commands:

 ```
 pip install requirements.txt
 python3 driver.py
 ```

+## Contributions

+Both teammeates worked on assembling and annotating the test set.
+Peter worked on running and evaluating the model for Part A. Patrick worked on the final presentation for Part B.